 This gives you exposure to entirely new audiences with the same kind of interests as the people you want to be generating leads from.
-Get you brand seen, show them what sets you apart from other companies in your niche and give these people a reason to find out more about your brand.
+Get your brand seen, show them what sets you apart from other companies in your niche, and give these people a reason to find out more about your brand.

 #5: Get leads from people who are ready to buy now with PPC

 All of the content-driven strategies we’ve looked at so far are great ways to generate consistent inbound sales leads but it’s going to take time to implement them – namely creating the content you need and getting it to rank well in search.